BY: Dr. Sagnik Mukherjee (MBBS; MD; MIPS; MIAPP)

 What is ERP?

-Exposure and response prevention is a type of cognitive-behavioural therapy specifically designed for people with obsessive-compulsive disorder.
-The goal of this type of therapy is to help individuals confront their obsessions and compulsions by exposing themselves to anxiety-producing objects, activities, or thoughts without engaging in any compulsive behaviours.
+Exposure and response prevention is a type of cognitive-behavioral therapy specifically designed for people with obsessive-compulsive disorder.
+The goal of this type of therapy is to help individuals confront their obsessions and compulsions by exposing themselves to anxiety-producing objects, activities, or thoughts without engaging in any compulsive behaviors.
 This helps them learn how to cope with their fear and anxiety without resorting to their usual coping mechanisms.
 Let’s look into ERP more closely.

 How Does ERP Work?

-ERP typically involves working with a mental health professional who will guide you through the process of confronting your fears without engaging in compulsive behaviour.
-This can include slowly introducing yourself to feared objects or situations and then resisting any urge you may have to engage in your compulsive behaviours.
+ERP typically involves working with a mental health professional who will guide you through the process of confronting your fears without engaging in compulsive behavior.
+This can include slowly introducing yourself to feared objects or situations and then resisting any urge you may have to engage in your compulsive behaviors.
 The therapist will also help you identify any underlying beliefs or thoughts that may be contributing to your OCD symptoms and work with you on challenging them.